moodley-interactive/statamic-responsive-image/README.md

 ## Motivation

 The motivation was, that we needed a solution that works with Glide and Imgix in the first place.
 And all CPU heavy calculations, like fallback images (e.g.: dominant color placeholder), should not be done in runtime.
-Further we needed the `sizes` attribute to be calculated based on our grid system, to make this super easy, we used `col_span` as a parameter, just you are used to from Tailwind.
+Further we needed the `sizes` attribute to be calculated based on our grid system, to make this super easy, we used `col_span` as a parameter, just as you are used to from Tailwind.

 ## Installation